RiverOak Strategic Partners

 The process is defined in the Civil Aviation Publication (CAP) 1616.

 The Civil Aviation Authority CAP 1616 process for airspace change is carried out in seven stages, with 14 very precise steps.
-It also includes four process ‘gateways’ beyond which you are not allowed to proceed until approved by the CAA.
-We are working methodically through the process, and we are currently at Stage 3.
+It also includes four ‘gateways’ beyond which applicants are not allowed to proceed until approved by the CAA.

-In Stage 2, we sought feedback for our Design Options, from air navigation service providers at neighbouring airports, the wider aviation community and selected representatives of local communities such as members of local authorities, parish councils and MPs representing constituencies in the surrounding area to ensure any critical technical and operational interdependencies were considered.
+In Stage 2, we sought feedback for our Design Options, from air navigation service providers at neighbouring airports, the wider qaviation community and selected representatives of local communities such as members of local authorities, parish councils and MPs representing constituencies in the surrounding area to ensure any critical technical and operational interdependencies were considered.

 FAQ